ucsd-cse131-s18/ucsd-cse131-s18.github.io/written2/index.md

 ## Common Subexpression Elimination

-In class and lab, we discussed constant propagation: an optimization that substitutes constants into other expressions to save on variable space.
+In class, we discussed constant propagation: an optimization that substitutes constants into other expressions to save on variable space.

 A related optimization is called common subexpression elimination.
 In some ways, it's the dual of constant propagation.